June 14, 2019

 Calling all entrepreneurs!
-Join us for a one day seminar hosted by some of Vermont’s most well-poised women in business.
+Join us for a one-day seminar hosted by some of Vermont’s most well-poised women in business.
 The seminar is designed specifically for women who are considering taking the next leap in business development.
-The day will begin with Allison Hooper founder of Vermont Creamery, Eleanor Léger, co-owner and CEO of Eden Ice Cider and Sas Stewart, Co-founder and President of Stonecutter Spirits coming together to share their stories of blood, sweat, tears and joy.
-Markey Read from Career Networks will host an all star cast of characters that will also provide workshops covering business development, sales & marketing, finance and raising capital for you to choose from.
+The day will be moderated by Allison Hooper, founder of Vermont Creamery, and include discussions with panelists Sas Stewart of Stonecutter Spirits, Zoe Brickley of Jasper Hill Farm, Eleanor Leger of Eden Specialty Ciders, coming together to share their stories of blood, sweat, tears and joy.
+Markey Read of Career Networks and Kristina Michelsen, a Small Business Attorney, will also provide workshops covering business development, sales & marketing, finance and raising capital.
 The day will end in a culminating group discussion followed by a social hour.
 There will be plenty of time to network, share your personal stories and gain the confidence you need to take your business to the next level.
-Space is limited to allow for small workshop groups; coffee, snacks and lunch are provided.
+Space is limited to allow for small workshop groups.
+Coffee, snacks and lunch are provided.

 Workshops to choose from:

 - Toolkit of a Successful Entrepreneur with Sas Stewart

 - Business Economics with Eleanor Léger

 Session 2 (choose one)

 - Marketing & Branding with Allison Hooper

 - Raising Capital with Janice St Onge

 - Legal Topics with Kristina Michelson

 - Sales & Distribution with Zoe Brickley from Cellars at Jasper Hill